 How can I improve the image quality?

-Make sure you've selected the best Color Mode for your picture and viewing environment.
-See Selecting the Color Mode.
-Then use the Image menu to finish adjusting the picture.
-See Adjusting the Image.
+Make sure you select the best Color Mode for your picture and viewing environment, then use the settings in the Image menu to finish adjusting the picture.

-- If projecting from video equipment, connect your video equipment to the Computer1 or Computer2 port (for component or RGB video), if possible.
-If your equipment cannot connect to these ports, connect it to one of the following ports (highest quality listed first): S-Video or Video (for composite video).
+For best results, connect your video equipment to the HDMI (HDCP2.3) port.
+If your equipment doesn't support HDMI, connect it to one of the following ports (highest quality listed first):